 One of our goals for this project is to make it easier for hobbyists to design and build hardware that interacts with fitness machines, which is why we’re offering the DFC Maker Edition.
 Sure, if you’re trying to start the next indoor fitness revolution, you probably have your own hardware team.
 But what if you just want to crank up the music and cue some heroic lighting when you hit your pace?
 Or simulate the wind in your hair by pointing a fan at your face and making it blow harder the faster you go?
 Or fire off some confetti when your break your distance record?
 DFC brings your quirky idea to life and lets you take it for a ride on the handlebars.

 Or you can do something more practical…if you must.
 Add a dedicated display and use it to chart realtime metrics that Peloton doesn’t provide.
 Maybe make it an e-paper screen for better sunlight readability?
 Or log your raw data offline for the last word in platform independence.
 Or attach an array of sensors and monitor how your performance is affected air quality, humidity, and other indoor environmental factors (like confetti).
 It’s entirely up to you!

 DFC is open hardware.
-By the time we ship to backers, we will publish the schematic, layout files, and case design files on our GitHub repository.
+The schematic, layout files, and case design files are published on our GitHub repository.
 We also provide an Arduino-based reference implementation that we used for early prototyping.
 It supports cycling power and cadence data, and you can modify it using Arduino IDE to change the functionality of the board.
 An SWD programmer like the Nordic nRF52840-DK and a Tag Connect cable can be used to program it.
 The production Fitness Edition firmware is not open source.